nearaman/codenanshu-1/README.md

 * Custom 404 pages
 * Image optimization
 * Purge CSS + HTML Minify configured
-* Ready to deploy use
+* Deployed To Github Pages

 ## Contribute
 here i have some ways if you want to contribute in this project